SAP-samples/teched2023-DA271/exercises/ex3/README.md

 The Analytic Model page needs to be reopened or refreshed to load the updated Data Layer modeling.
 Then you should save and deploy.

+:warning: 2023-10-26: If below set of steps does not work as expected, it means that Analytic Model hasn't picked up the metadata change.
+You can enforce a an additional deploy by adding a blank space (" ") to the business name of the Analytic Model and hit deploy.
+Then repeat the steps above around the Analytic Model.
+This error is currently in fixing.

 -   Open *4AM_SalesOrderItems* and refresh page
 -   Save & deploy
 -   Open Data Preview